Li-Jinjie/ndp_nmpc_qd/README.md

 # OOP QD ONBD

 OOP QD ONBD is a repository with an NMPC controller, a hover throttle estimator, and a downwash estimator.
-This repository receives traj info (TrajCoefficients.msg) from planner, and sends bodyrate cmd (using mavros_msg) to dop_qd_sim or any simulators or real quadrotors using mavros as the comm interface.
+This repository receives traj info (TrajCoefficients.msg) from planner, and sends bodyrate cmd (using mavros_msg) to dop_sim or any simulators or real quadrotors using mavros as the comm interface.

 [TOC]

 ## Installation

-1. Follow the installation in https://github.com/Li-Jinjie/dop_qd_sim
+1. Follow the installation in https://github.com/Li-Jinjie/dop_sim
 2. `git clone https://github.com/Li-Jinjie/oop_qd_onbd.git`
 3. `catkin build` to build the whole workspace.
 4. install acados